pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 In summary: for DNSSEC signing, treat the DELEG RR type the same way as the DS RR type.

 DELEG RR type defines a zone cut in similar way as NS RR type.
-This has several consequences which stem from existing pre-DELEG specifications:
+This has several consequences which stem from existing non-DELEG specifications:

 - All owner names below zone cut are occluded and thus not present in NSEC chains.
 - All RRsets which are not permissible at the parent side of zone cut are occluded too and not represented in NSEC chain type bitmap.